 For a long time, there has been a division between content providers such as tech companies Meta and Google, and providers of connectivity such as AT&T and British Telecom, the latter arguing that content providers take advantage of telecom infrastructures without financially contributing to deployment or maintenance.
 The situation is now changing, as tech platforms start investing in their own underwater cables connecting continents.
 Google, for instance, is deploying the Equiano cable connecting Europe and the West African coast (from Portugal to South Africa, with landings along the way, in places such as Togo and Nigeria).
 The 2Africa cable system, built by Meta in partnership with several African and global operators, aims to be one of the largest subsea cables ever deployed, connecting 23 countries in Europe, Africa, and the Middle East.
-54
+The state of the largest subsea cables are deployed.

-49 International Telecommunication Union [ITU].
+66 International Telecommunication Union [ITU].
 (2021).
-Measuring digital development: Facts and sigure 2021 and International Telecommunication Union [ITU].
+Facts and figures 2021 and International Telecommunication Union [ITU].
 (2010).
-ICT Facts and Figures 2010. https://www.itu.int/en/ITU-D/Statistics/Pages/facts/default.aspx
+ICT Facts and Figures 2010.

-50 Based on World Bank.
+67 Based on World Bank.
 (2022).
-Individuals using the internet (% of population). https://data.worldbank.org/indicator/IT.
-NET.USER.ZS?end=2020&start=2000&view=chart.
+Individuals using the internet (% of population).
 Figure redrawn.

-51 Submarine Cable Networks. (n.d.).
-Submarine cables in Africa. https://www.submarinenetworks.com/en/africa
+68 Submarine Cable Networks. (n.d.).
+Submarine cables in Africa.

-52 TeleGeography.
+69 TeleGeography.
 (2022).
-Africa Telecom Map 2022. https://africa-map-2022.telegeography.com
+Africa Telecom Map 2022.

 Francois, M. D., George, C., & Stowell, J. (2019, June 28).
 Introducing Quioano, a subsea cable from Portugal to South Africa.
-Google Cloud. https://cloud.google.com/blog/products/infrastructure/introducing-equiano-a-subsea-cable-from-portugal-to-south-africa
+Google Cloud.

-54 Ahmad, N. & Salvadori, K. (2020, May 13).
+Ahmad, N. & Salvadori, K. (2020, May 13).
 Building a transformative subsea cable to better connect Africa.
-Engineering at
+Engineering at Meta.